Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/savage_raids/p12s_2/README.md

 - Check the Caloric Theory 1 strat.
   - **Japanese** parties will go with [Mochibe's strat](#mochibes-caloric-theory-1)
   - **English** parties will go with [Papan's strat](#papans-caloric-theory-1).
+- Check whether the party will line up for Pangenesis (パンゲ整列).
+  - Parties that **will not** line up for Pangenesis will mention something like 非整列 or 整列なし.

 ## Nukemaru + Mochibe's Caloric 1